SkyAjax/hltv-pirate-flag/README.md

 ## 🚀 How to Use

 1. **Install the extension** in Chrome
-2. **Visit hltv.org** - Russian flags will be automatically replaced with the default pirate flag
+2. **Visit hltv.org** - Russian flags will be automatically replaced with the default white flag
 3. **Click the extension icon** in your browser toolbar to open the popup
 4. **Choose your preferred flag style**:
    - 🏴‍☠️ **Pirate Flag** - Classic pirate flag (default)
    - ⚪ **White Flag** - Neutral white flag
-   - 🔵 **Blue-White-Blue** - Blue-white-blue striped flag
+   - 🔵 **White-Blue-White** - White-Blue-White striped flag
 5. **Your choice is saved** and will be applied immediately across all HLTV pages

 ## ✍🏼 Get in Touch